Ziang-Lu/Flask-Blog/Deployment Options.md

      Check out the corresponding official documentation, e.g., For Ubuntu, https://docs.docker.com/install/linux/docker-ce/ubuntu/

-   * We already set up the project so that Nginx runs in its own container, and the Flask application and Gunicorn run in another container.
+   * We already set up the project so that Nginx runs in its own container, and the Flask application, Gunicorn and Celery run in another container.

      ```bash
      # Build the images